bas-ansible-roles-collection/tomcat8/CHANAGELOG.md

 ## [Unreleased][unreleased]

+## 0.1.0 - 18/04/2016

 ### Added

-* New role! - initial version based on 0.2.0 of the https://github.com/bas-ansible-roles-collection/tomcat8.git flavour of the BAS Base Project - Pristine
+* New role! - initial version based on 0.2.0 of the BARC flavour of the BAS Base Project - Pristine